-The purpose of the community service program is to provide all high school students the opportunity to have a positive impact on our local community while learning that service to others is an ongoing part of life.
+The purpose of the community service program is to provide all high school students the opportunity to positively impact our local community while learning that service to others is an ongoing part of life.
 The hours will be documented and signed at the place of service.
 Transfer students may request their community service hours from their prior school.
-Class of 2020 and beyond: 40 hours of Community Service is required.
+Class of 2021 and beyond: 40 hours of Community Service is required.